Published: November 4, 2024

 How about Happy Hula Hooping?

 Today, you can buy regular, lightweight hoops or weighted ones, which are bigger, heavier and easier to use.
-Hula hooping works the core, tightening stomach and abdominal muscles, and gets the heart pumping.
+Hula hooping works the core, tightening the stomach and abdominal muscles and getting the heart pumping.

 Betty Hoops, a five-time Guinness Book World Record Holder in hula hoop speed and distance running and hoop manufacturer, lists five common challenges: